 Community Engagement as a Basis for Effective Interventions

 Communities are at the centre of healthcare.
 This is increasingly acknowledged but not necessarily understood.
-At the surface this appears to be a matter of courtesy or regulatory obligations of providers towards the recipients of services.
-In the modern healthcare it is a common practice to explain to the patients the possible healthcare options, explain the advantages and disadvantages of possible approaches and specific treatment procedures, discuss the treatment plan and regularly check in on the progress during treatment.
-In this relationship the patient is informed about the manipulations that she will undergo and even consulted on certain preferences and may actually have a significant say in the doctor’s decisions regarding the optimal treatment course.
-However, the nature of the relationship assumes interaction of a professional specialist, or expert with the required qualifications to treat and the patient who is supposed to entrust herself to the expertise of the doctor.
-The patient is not expected to participate in the professional mechanics of the treatment process as she was not trained to do so and is not expected to possess the special knowledge required to appropriately organise and manage the treatment.
-In this relationship the engagement of the patient should ultimately help the doctor or other specialist to ensure the patient is fully compliant to the treatment process, which is presented to the patient as a set of axiomatic rules they are expected to follow in order to benefit from the service.
-This approach does not take into account several important considerations.
-First, the “universal” standard treatment (service delivery) protocol may not be suitable to all categories of possible patients, and the variety of specific individual needs and circumstances that may affect the service delivery relationship is vast.
+At the surface, this appears to be a matter of courtesy or regulatory obligations of providers towards the recipients of services.
+In modern healthcare, it is a common practice to explain to the patients the possible healthcare options, the advantages and disadvantages of possible approaches and specific treatment procedures, discuss the treatment plan and regularly check in on the progress during treatment.
+In this relationship, the patient is informed about the treatment they will undergo and even consulted on certain preferences.
+They may have a significant say in the doctor’s decisions regarding the optimal treatment course.
+However, the nature of the relationship assumes the interaction of a specialist or expert with the required qualifications to treat and the patient who is supposed to entrust themself to the doctor’s expertise.
+The patient is not expected to participate in the professional mechanics of the treatment process as they have not been trained to do so and is not expected to possess the special knowledge required to appropriately organise and manage the treatment.
+In this relationship, patient’s engagement should ultimately help the doctor or specialist ensure the patient is fully compliant with the treatment process, which is presented as a set of axiomatic rules they are expected to follow to benefit from the service.
+This approach does not consider several important considerations.
+First, the universal standard treatment (service delivery) protocol may not be suitable to all categories of possible patients, and the variety of specific individual needs and circumstances that may affect the service delivery relationship is vast.
 Second, the providers often divert from the expected ideal course of actions, may ignore some of the requirements and disregard some of the aspects that the provider may consider insignificant and the patient may consider essential or vital.

-The case of HIV and associated health challenges has clearly demonstrated the complexity of the relationship between healthcare providers and recipients.
-These complexities turned out to be particularly acute with regards to marginalised communities, that were the first to experience the burden of HIV infection.
-Marginalised communities are particularly vulnerable as their marginalised position makes them more likely to experience stigma or discrimination from providers, makes more difficult for them to call providers to responsibility, and increases the likelihood of providers’ negligence, particularly in the context of conflicting priorities and excessive workloads.
+The case of HIV and associated health challenges have demonstrated the complexity of the relationship between healthcare providers and recipients.
+These complexities turned out to be particularly acute regarding marginalised communities, which were the first to experience the burden of HIV infection.
+Marginalised communities are particularly vulnerable as their marginalised position makes them more likely to experience stigma or discrimination from providers, makes it more difficult for them to call providers to responsibility, and increases the likelihood of providers’ negligence, particularly in the context of conflicting priorities and excessive workloads.
 During the long asymptomatic stage of HIV infection, also called chronic HIV infection or clinical latency, which can last for several years (when the untested person may not feel any acute necessity to see the doctor), as well as in the context of prevention, these historically tense relationships with healthcare providers (or any social institutions) simply keep the marginalised people away from health services.